 Some MEDICINES MAY INTERACT with Bebulin VH.
 However, no specific interactions with Bebulin VH are known at this time.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Bebulin VH may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Bebulin VH:

 Use Bebulin VH as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.